rabstolaf/bwsys/03_scripting.md

 ```
 These commands will show you how many columns and rows your current terminal window contains.
 These numbers are useful for formatting what you want to display.

-In order to format a information display, it is useful to have a blank screen to work with.
+In order to format an information display, it is useful to have a blank screen to work with.
 ```sh
 $ tput clear
 ```